SubhadeepBanik/Nashville_Housing_Data/README.md

 # SQL_for_Data_Analysis

-Compilation of SQL data analysis related projects and challenges where I practice aggregates and joins.
+Compilation of SQL data analysis related projects and challenges where I practice aggregates,joins and windows functions.

 This data is about NasNashville property and their owners.